Pipeline Processor

 cd cs224

-wget https://cs224.cs.vassar.edu/labs/loopunroll.tar
+wget --no-check-certificate https://cs224.cs.vassar.edu/labs/loopunroll.tar

 tar xvf loopunroll.tar